Skip to content

 • Tommaso Calarco, EU Quantum Flagship

-Panel Discussion (45 min): A discussion of the Global Quantum Initiative launched by UNESCO together with other founding partners.
+Panel Discussion (45 min): Introduction and Launch of the Global Quantum Initiative

 Panelists: